Science And Solidarity: Why Puerto Rico Leads US In Covid Vaccinations - UrduPoint

 'Science And Solidarity': Why Puerto Rico Leads US In Covid Vaccinations

-San Juan, (UrduPoint / Pakistan Point News - 10th Nov, 2021 ) :Puerto Rico has an underfunded health care system, high levels of poverty and its infrastructure remains devastated by a major hurricane that swept through the island in 2017.
+San Juan, (UrduPoint / Pakistan Point News - 11th Nov, 2021 ) :Puerto Rico has an underfunded healthcare system, high levels of poverty and its infrastructure remains devastated by a major hurricane that swept through the island in 2017.

 So how is the US territory leading the rest of the country in Covid vaccinations?
 Experts credit the surprising success to two major factors: a sense of solidarity forged from past brushes with disasters, and a public health response untainted by political polarization seen on the mainland.